Mini Powdered Sugar Donut Muffins

 Enjoy the little munchkins with your little munchkins.
 Or in my case, plopped on the couch in my jammies with a cup of coffee.
 I love lazy mornings.
 And there is everything “lazy” about these donut muffins.
 They are SO effortless to make!

 I think I found my new favorite breakfast – and I’m pretty sure you’re going to flip for these as well.
 You could even add cinnamon to the powdered sugar to make them cinnamon/sugar coated.
-Ahh!
-Why didn’t I do that?
-Next time.
-Because there will be a next time.
-Maybe tomorrow when these are all gone.
+PS: bite-sized treats are more fun to eat!

 - 1/3 cup (5 Tablespoons) unsalted butter, softened to room temperature

 - 1 teaspoon vanilla extract

 - 1/2 cup milk (cow's milk, soy milk, almond, or rice are fine)

 - 1 and 1/2 cups white whole wheat flour (or all-purpose flour) (measured correctly)